bioscan-ml/bioscan-clip/README.md

 ![Teaser](./docs/static/images/method.png)
 Taxonomically classifying organisms at scale is crucial for monitoring biodiversity, understanding ecosystems, and preserving sustainability.
 It is possible to taxonomically classify organisms based on their image or their [DNA barcode](https://en.wikipedia.org/wiki/DNA_barcoding).
 While DNA barcodes are precise at species identification, they are less readily available than images.
 Thus, we investigate whether we can use DNA barcodes to improve taxonomic classification using image.

-We introduce BIOSCAN-CLIP, a model uses contrastive learning to map biological images, textual taxonomic labels, and DNA barcodes to the same latent space.
+We introduce BIOSCAN-CLIP, a model uses contrastive learning to map biological images, DNA barcodes, and textual taxonomic labels to the same latent space.
+The model is initialized using pretrained encoders for images ([vit-base-patch16-224](https://huggingface.co/google/vit-base-patch16-224)), DNA barcodes ([BarcodeBERT](https://github.com/Kari-Genomics-Lab/BarcodeBERT)), and textual taxonomic labels ([BERT-small](https://huggingface.co/prajjwal1/bert-small)), and the weights of the encoders are fine-tuned using LoRA.
 The aligned image-DNA embedding space improves taxonomic classification using images and allows us to do cross-modal retrieval from image to DNA.
 We train BIOSCAN-CLIP on the [BIOSCAN-1M](https://biodiversitygenomics.net/projects/1m-insects/) and [BIOSCAN-5M](https://biodiversitygenomics.net/projects/5m-insects/) insect datasets.
 These datasets provides paired images of insects and their DNA barcodes, along with their taxonomic labels.

 # Setup environment
 BIOSCAN-CLIP was developed using Python 3.10 and PyTorch 2.0.1.
 We recommend the use of GPU and CUDA for efficient training and inference.
 Our models were developed with CUDA 12.4.